-Georgia Gwinnett College is committed to ensuring the campus community receives timely, accurate, and useful information in the event of a significant emergency or dangerous situation on campus or in the local area that poses an immediate threat to the health and safety of campus community members.
+Georgia Gwinnett College is committed to ensuring the campus community receives timely, accurate, and useful information in the event of a significant emergency or dangerous situation that poses an immediate threat to the health or safety of students or employees on campus.
+Georgia Gwinnett College will, without delay, and considering the safety of the community, determine the content of the notification and initiate the notification system, unless issuing a notification will, in the professional judgement of responsible authorities, compromise efforts to assist a victim or to contain, respond to, or otherwise mitigate the emergency.
 Georgia Gwinnett College uses a multi-leveled emergency notification system.
 GGC has partnered with Rave Mobile Safety, to offer an alert notification system, Rave Alert, capable of sending users text, recorded voice, social media, and email messages.

 Any GGC student, staff, faculty member (mandatory for employees), or campus partner can subscribe to the Rave Alert service.
 RAVE is an emergency notification service available to students, staff, and anyone in the Georgia Gwinnett College community who wants to subscribe.
-RAVE can be used to send emergency messages within minutes of the occurrence of an incident.
-Alerts sent by RAVE are simulcast to the Georgia Gwinnett College community via the GGC Main Website, GGC's Facebook page, Twitter, or at the subscriber's choice, their email account.
+RAVE can be used to send emergency messages within minutes of an incident.
+Alerts sent by RAVE are simulcast to the Georgia Gwinnett College community via the GGC website, GGC's Facebook page, X (formerly known as Twitter), or at the subscriber's choice, their email account.

-Georgia Gwinnett College performs a collegewide annual test of the alert system.
+Georgia Gwinnett College performs a college wide annual test of the alert system.
 The following procedures outline the process the college uses when issuing emergency notifications.